sohoffice/piaas/documents/Sync.md

 1. Piaas detects changed files and update only the changed files.
 2. Piaas checks through the ignore file, only necessary files are synced.

+Piaas is also more suitable than using modern file syncing services like Dropbox.

+1. Dropbox will sync all files, including the compiled files.

+   As you know, the compilation can happen on both ends of the sync.
+   This will eventually create a lot of conflicts and headaches.
+2. It's not easy to exclude files, if possible.

+   With Dropbox you can exclude folders, but not a single file.
+   The exclude is lost if the folder is deleted.
+Think about a `make clean`.
+3. Dropbox is slightly slower.

+   Everything will be synced.
+   If your machines are not in the same local network, they will be synced through server.
+(Through VPN for example) This is slightly slower than simply using piaas.

 ## Config

 Create the following 2 files in your workspace.